 Field Sparrow, Spizella pusilla

 The Field Sparrow is distinctive among sparrows for having a bright pink bill.
-It breeds across the eastern United States and southern Canada, and can be found in Tennessee throughout the year.
-It inhabits brushy pastures and second growth scrub, and is considered a partial migrant, because some individuals remain on or near the breeding grounds in winter, while others move farther south.
-During the non-breeding season, this sparrows usually forages in small flocks and feeds primarily on grass seeds.
+It breeds across the eastern United States and southern Canada and can be found in Tennessee throughout the year.
+It inhabits brushy pastures and second-growth scrub and is considered a partial migrant, because some individuals remain on or near the breeding grounds in winter, while others move farther south.
+During the non-breeding season, these sparrows usually forage in small flocks and feed primarily on grass seeds.

 Weight: 0.44 oz